 The Romance languages evolved from Vulgar Latin, the spoken language of common usage, which in turn evolved from an older speech which also produced the formal classical standard.
 Latin and Romance differ (for example) in that Romance had distinctive stress, whereas Latin had distinctive length of vowels.
 In Italian and Sardo logudorese, there is distinctive length of consonants and stress, in Spanish only distinctive stress, and in French even stress is no longer distinctive.

 Another major distinction between Romance and Latin is that Romance languages, excluding Romanian, have lost their case endings in most words except for some pronouns.
-Romanian still has five cases (though the ablative case is no longer represented).Free Quote
+Romanian still has five cases (though the ablative case is no longer represented).Get Quote

 Latin and English